fightforthefuture/votebot-api/README.md

 ### Configure the environment variables

-All settings for Free Progress are specified via environment variables.
+All settings for Votebot are specified via environment variables.
 There's a template file with these variables stored in `env.sample`.
 Copy these into a file called `.env` (important to use that filename since it's in the `.gitignore` and you don't want to commit any of these private values into the